smutch/hwsa2021-slides/PITCHME.md

 - Optimize `code_prac/press_schechter.py` and see how fast you can make it<sup>1</sup>.
     - Time your attempts using<br>`python -m timeit -s 'import code_prac' 'code_prac.press_schechter.main()'`
 - If you followed the setup instructions in the repo then you should have all of the libraries and packages you may need installed.
-- **Send me your fastest version of the code within 1 week and compete for the title of 🏆🏆 "Optimizer Prime" 🏆🏆!**
+- **Compete for the title of 🏆🏆 "Optimizer Prime" 🏆🏆!**
-    - There are no rules, except that I must be able to call `code_prac.press_schechter` with the same arguments as the starting code and get the same result.
+    - There are no rules, except that we must be able to call `code_prac.press_schechter.mass_function` with the same arguments as the starting code and get the same result.

 ---